Don't Forget the Driver: Production

 For the role, Jones took Coach Driver Certificate of Professional Competence (CPC) lessons and failed his test twice, once for driving too fast and once for going too slowly.
 In January 2020, Don't Forget the Driver was renewed for a second series of six episodes.
-However this was cancelled by the BBC due to the Covid-19 pandemic a decision Jones described as “heartbreaking”.
+However this was cancelled by the BBC due to the COVID-19 pandemic a decision Jones described as “heartbreaking”.

 Broadcast

 The six-part series began airing in the UK on BBC Two at 10pm on 9 April 2019 and continued weekly.
-The series performed well in the 10pm slot attracting over 2.2 millions viewers.
+The series performed well in the 10pm slot attracting over 2.2 million viewers.
 The series was made available in its entirety on iPlayer on 9 April.

 Reception

 The show won the 2019 Venice TV Award for Best Comedy.